richardscarrott/jquery-ui-carousel/README.md

 #### `speed: 'normal'` (string)
 Sets the speed of the carousel.

+NOTE: If using `translate3d` the speed must be set within CSS, for example:

+    .rs-carousel-transition .rs-carousel-runner {
+        -moz-transition-duration: .200s;
+        -webkit-transition-duration: .200s;
+        -o-transition-duration: .200s;
+        -ms-transition-duration: .200s;
+        transition-duration: .200s;
+    }

 #### `easing: 'swing'` (string)
 Sets the easing equation used.

 #### `disabled: false` (boolean)
 If set to true carousel will no longer change state.

+#### `translate3d: false` (boolean)
+If set to true 3d css transforms are used instead of standard css left and top properties which can often result in smoother animations through hardware acceleration, this is especially apparent on iOS devices.

+NOTE: jquery.rs.carousel doesn't handle feature detection of translate3d, instead this is left to third party libs such as [Modernizr](http://modernizr.com/docs/#csstransforms3d).
+An example usage might be:

+    $('.rs-carousel').carousel({
+        translate3d: Modernizr && Modernizr.csstransforms3d
+    });

 #### `autoScroll: false` (boolean)
 Set to true to invoke auto scrolling, note when the mouse enters the carousel the interval will stop, it'll consequently begin when the mouse leaves.